center-for-threat-informed-defense/m3tid/docs/components/index.rst

 **Scoring Spreadsheet**

-Attached here is the scoring spreadsheet to download for self-evaluation: :download:`M3TIDScoring <M3TIDScoring.xlsx>`
+Attached here is the scoring spreadsheet to download for self-evaluation: :download:

 ..
 TODO Add Scoring Spreadsheet